AMD Lemonade Local LLM Server: GPU + NPU Inference on Consumer Hardware (2026 Guide)

 - AMD Lemonade: A Unified API — Ryzen AI and Radeon ready to run LLMs Locally

-Last updated May 28, 2026.
+Last updated July 22, 2026 (verified against Lemonade v11.0).
 Prices and specs change; verify current rates before purchasing.

 Recommended Gear